'I want to be the boss': The frustrating limits of being a city councillor | CBC News

 Deans is also worried that council isn't "attracting the skill set and the knowledge set and the quality of candidate that we need."

-One reason why?
-"Lots of people now want to have work life balance and there's very little work life balance.
+One reason she gives?
+"Lots of people now want to have work-life balance and there's very little work-life balance.
 Being a member of council, you pretty much are on duty 24/7 and I think also salary is a big issue.
-Frankly members of council don't get paid very well for the level of effort"
+Frankly members of council don't get paid very well for the level of effort."

 But she also says it's "not all doom and gloom."